AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-29/acsd-48771-wyswigy-editor-rendering-content-differently.md

 ---
-title: "ACSD-48771: WYSIWYG editor rendering content differently"
+title: "ACSD-48771: WYSIWYG editor renders content differently"
-description: Apply the ACSD-48771 patch to fix the Adobe Commerce issue where WYSIWYG editor rendering content differently.
+description: Apply the ACSD-48771 patch to fix the Adobe Commerce issue where WYSIWYG editor renders content differently.
 ---

 # ACSD-48771: WYSIWYG editor rendering content differently

-The ACSD-48771 patch fixes the issue where WYSIWYG editor rendering content differently.
+The ACSD-48771 patch fixes the issue where WYSIWYG editor renders content differently.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.29 is installed.
 The patch ID is ACSD-48771.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions